matthias-at-work/proto-rabbitmq-with-ssl/02 rabbitmq-with-ssl/README.md

 ````

 Remarks:
-- The path to the rabbitmq-configuration (above: `/etc/rabbitmq/.`) can be read from the log-files: it lists the path at the beginning.
+- The path to the rabbitmq-configuration (above: `/etc/rabbitmq/.`) can be read from the rabbitmq log-files: it lists the path at the beginning.
 - Just placing a 'rabbitmq.config' seems to overrule the configuration 'rabbitmq.conf' (new style) that is used by default by the container.
 - Not sure about access-rights.
 Used 777 to be on the safe side...